-For model, youth worker and blogger Kate Johnson, living a vibrant life is a balance of self-care and love for others.
-Here she talks body image, travel, charity, and loving her pet dogs…
+For model, youth worker and blogger Kate Johnson, life’s a balance of self-care and love for others

 What does a healthy mind and body mean to you?